Category Archives: Uncategorized

 The Witness

-After last week’s vacation, The Accidental Novelist is ready to break out a whole new round of tunes!
-This week’s song is another slight detour from my usual sound, though when I started recording on the Zoombox, I found all the new options for rhythms and effects shifted what was normal, moving my recording in all kinds of new and interesting directions.
+This entry is another slight detour from my usual sound, though when I started recording on the Zoombox, I found all the new options for rhythms and effects shifted what was normal, moving my recording in all kinds of new and interesting directions.

-This week’s tune has a mellow, bouncy kind of feel, very Euro.
+The tune has a mellow, bouncy kind of feel, very Euro.
 I think of The Stone Roses for some reason when I hear this, though I don’t know if the comparison is apropos.
-Regardless, I think Matt Hunter, my college suitemate, bandmate, and musicologist when it comes to all things Euro would approve.
+Regardless, I think Matt Hunter, my college suite mate, band mate, and musicologist when it comes to all things Euro would approve.

 Lyrically, the song is a love song gone awry, a commentary on the difficulty of feeling genuine and finding connections in a post-modern world where image dominates and lovers are tainted by packaged notions of what relationships should be.
 Not particularly original, I know.
 But the lyrics (the chorus especially) are clever enough in their own way to do justice to the groove.